-Email is a great means of communication which been embraced by schools as an effective way to communicate back and forth between parents and teachers.
+Email is a great means of communication which has been embraced by schools as an effective way to communicate back and forth between parents and teachers.
 However, the impersonal face of email unfortunately makes it easy to say things in such a manner that one would not use during a face-to-face meeting or in a personal phone call.
-The following guidelines govern appropriate e-mail use:
+The following guidelines govern appropriate e-mail use as well as the use of GroupMe accounts and other social media:

-- E-mail is an appropriate vehicle for quick, uncomplicated messages to teachers or administrators when time and/or confidentiality are not critical factors. - E-mail is not an appropriate communication tool when a parent requires an immediate response or when the requested response would be highly sensitive and/or complex in nature. - E-mail is an appropriate place to ask questions that require simple, direct answers. - E-mail is not an appropriate communication for extensive chronologies, opinion statements, critiques, or judgments. - E-mail should not to be used to avoid a difficult situation; the people involved should be spoken to directly. - E-mail messages lack the nuances of voice inflection or facial expressions that are part of personal conversations and are therefore open to misinterpretation. - E-mail should not be used when the sender is upset.
+- E-mail is an appropriate vehicle for quick, uncomplicated messages to teachers or administrators when time and/or confidentiality are not critical factors. - E-mail is NOT an appropriate communication tool when a parent requires an immediate response or when the requested response would be highly sensitive and/or complex in nature. - E-mail is an appropriate place to ask questions that require simple, direct answers.

+- E-mail is NOT an appropriate communication for extensive chronologies, opinion statements, critiques, or judgments. - E-mail should NOT be used to avoid a difficult situation; the people involved should be spoken to directly. - E-mail messages lack the nuances of voice inflection or facial expressions that are part of personal conversations and are therefore open to misinterpretation. - E-mail should NOT be used when the sender is upset.